-Río Lagartos (Alligator River) is a fishing village populated by flamingos (amd Mexicans).
-(It is famous for pink waters of the nearby salt mines.
-A paradise for all nature lovers, Río Lagartos is home to a great diversity of flora and fauna: 400 species of birds, 100 species of fish, about 105 species of reptiles and 57 of mammals.
+Río Lagartos (Alligator River) is a fishing village populated by crocodiles, flamingos (and Mexicans).
+A paradise for all nature lovers, Río Lagartos is home to a great diversity of flora and fauna: 400 species of birds including pelicans, frigates, ospreys, herons, 100 species of fish, about 105 species of reptiles and 57 of mammals.

-Cruise by boats throuhg the calm waters of the lagoon.
+Cruise by boats through the calm waters of Rio Lagartos.
 Observation of pink flamingos, pelicans, ibises, eagles and other species of wading birds.
 You even have the opportunity to see crocodiles living in the lagoon.
-Lunch.
-Return to the hotel.

 What to take with you: